build-on-aws/content/posts/deploy-on-friday-devops-best-practices/index.md

 Each alarm must have an associated playbook, and each playbook may link one or more tutorials and reference pages.
 One suggestion I have is to use the [documentation quadrant](https://www.thoughtworks.com/en-br/radar/techniques/documentation-quadrants) to connect the documentation artifacts so that they are not forgotten, easy to find, and that their consumption is oriented according to some logic.
 Defining a playbook for an alarm is a way to link documentation from the end to the beginning and an opportunity to transfer tacit knowledge.

-In addition to actionable alarms, teams must be able to observe the software **without friction and intermediaries**.
+In addition to actionable alarms, teams must be able to observe the software without friction and intermediaries.
 Monitoring dashboards with application metrics, business metrics, centralized and structured logs, and traces (including distributed when it makes sense) are essential.
 The software must be observable, and there must be how-to guides that show how to observe it.
 The main idea here is that **no matter how inexperienced a firefighter is in a given context, it should be able to start fighting the fire, following steps and using the right tools.**

 ## Things will go wrong: Rollback must be possible